 Even more impressive is an animatronic Yoshi, “an abstract, fantasy T. rex,” that holds little-to-no resemblance to its video game counterpart, looking more like it was stolen from Spielberg’s private collection, though it’s still a hugely impressive achievement.
 All-in-all, four versions were created, including a fully functional, $500,000 puppet with 70 cables controlled by nine operators.
 It looks absolutely fantastic, but again the character seems just a little tacked-on and ill-fitting, an expensive ride on the Jurassic Park freeway.
 You have to wonder whether a fully functional King Koopa would have served the movie better.
 A trip in the devolution machine turns Koopa into a T-Rex for a short period, but it all looks rather naff and is certainly no reflection of the actual character.
-In a cute touch, the weapons used to trigger this transformation are almost carbon copies of the Super Nintendo’s Superscope, and the use of a wind-up Bob-omb is very much welcome.
+In a cute touch, the weapons used to trigger this transformation are almost carbon copies of the Super Nintendo’s Superscope, the use of a wind-up Bob-omb very much welcome.
 A race along what appears to be a Mario pipe is also reminiscent of the game’s action, but where is the Mario theme song?
 Surely they could have fit it in somewhere.
-It’s a gloriously catchy piece of music, as are most compositions in the Mario universe, and it would have gone an awful long way to capturing the essence of the games, particularly for younger viewers.
+It’s a gloriously catchy, instantly recognisable piece of music, as are most compositions in the Mario universe, and it would have gone an awful long way to capturing the essence of the games, particularly for younger viewers.
 Instead we get an orchestral piece from Back to the Future‘s Alan Silvestri, which is big and brassy but too generic for such a unique franchise.